Hamzakhan2005/Hamzakhan2005/README.md

 🚀 Aspiring Full Stack Dev | Exploring AI/ML | Learning by building
 -------------------------------------------------------------------
 # 💫 About Me:
-* 🔭 I’m currently working asa Full Stack Web Developer in WYOM LLC.
+* 🔭 I’m currently working as a Full Stack Web Developer in WYOM LLC.
 * 🛠️ I’ve built projects like:
 * Locora – a community help platform.
 * Rag-Bot – a document summarizer and Q&A.